+GRE stands for Graduate Record Examination.
 GRE exam is conducted by Education Test Services (ETS), an organization committed to advance equity and quality in education for all people worldwide.
-ETS does this by providing tools for assessment development, educational research, policy studies and for more.
-GRE exam is considered as one of the toughest exam in the world to clear.
+ETS does this by providing tools for assessment development, educational research, policy studies and more.
+GRE exam is considered as one of the toughest exams in the world to crack.

-GRE is one such service of ETS.
-GRE is an exam which tests candidates skills which are developed over time.
-Hence Universities use ETS GRE Score as one of the factors to analyze whether the candidate has necessary skills for their graduate program.
+GRE is an exam designed to test tests candidates' long-term acquired skills.
+Hence Universities use ETS GRE Score as one of the factors to analyze whether the candidate has the necessary skills for their graduate program.

-GRE Score: GRE Score is accepted in most of the graduate schools in English speaking countries like USA, Canada, Australia, New Zealand, United Kingdom, and Western Europe.
+GRE Score: GRE Score is accepted in most of the graduate schools in English speaking countries like the USA, Canada, Australia, New Zealand, United Kingdom, and Western Europe.

 Popularity: ETS tries to test the skills of candidates who need a long period of learning to acquire.
-And these skills does not discriminate applicants based on what quality of education they had access to.
+These skills are not dependent on the quality of education that a candidate has had access to.
 As a result, ETS has provided a fair platform for candidates to test their skills.
 This is the reason why this exam stays widely accepted as a measure to test acquired intelligence.

 GRE Exam Pattern: The questions in the exams are objective type.
 In this exam, there is no negative marking.
 Candidates can keep in mind that there is no negative marking and attempt all the questions.

 Frequency: GRE Exam is conducted by ETS throughout the year at multiple centres online and in selected centres offline.
 It is up to a candidate to attempt the exam whenever and where ever.

 GRE Exam Changes: Before August 2011 applicants didn't have an opportunity to go back to a question once they have moved to the next question.
 This was inconvenient and didn't let candidates perform their best.
-ETS which is aimed at testing candidates skills recognised this as a hindrance.
-And it changed GRE from question-to-question adaptive to section-wise adaptive type.
+ETS which is aimed at testing candidates' skills recognized this as a hindrance and changed GRE from question-to-question adaptive to section-wise adaptive type.
 Given below are the highlights of the GRE Exam.